-By now you should be aware that the example sequence corresponds to human sickle cell beta-globin mRNA and that this disease results from a point mutation in the β globin gene.
+By now you should be aware that there are a number of human diseases particular variants of the beta-globing gene.
+In this case our example sequence corresponds to human sickle cell beta-globin mRNA with this disease resulting from a point mutation in the β globin gene.
 In the following section, you will compare sickle cell and normal β globin sequences to reveal the nature of the sickle cell mutation at the protein level.